Overly hot showers may cause excessive and unnatural hair loss evidence suggests.

 WHY NOT try the 6 question quiz I’ve created at the bottom of this page.
-Based on the answers your give it will calculate how easily it will be to naturally stop and reverse your hair loss.
+Based on the answers your give it will calculate how easily it will be to naturally stop and regrow your hair.
 Give it a try after reading this article.

-Why might hot showers be causing hair loss?
+Why might hot showers be causing hair to fall out?

 Hair loss is essentially an unnatural process.
 We can see this from study indigenous people who rarely suffer from pattern baldness and comparing this to developed countries (particularly cities) where hair loss rates are highest.

 So anything unnatural immediately starts ringing an alarm bell when it comes to keeping our hair.

 Hot water is essentially unnatural and could therefore be damaging the hair follicles.
 Anything above 37 C 998F) is higher than body temperature and is therefore unnatural.